artturipa/myblog/csm_cis_summary/blog.md

 **Models** are specific versions of items in the environment.
 Model record allows maintaining information about the specific model ensuring data consistency.

 **Model Categories** are part of Product Catalog and they associate CI classes with Asset classes.
 Model category configuration specifies whether an asset is created from a CI.
+Model Categories are set to Product Models.

 **Product Portfolio** is comprised of all the products an organization has to offer.